melih0132/all-my-projects/PYTHON/README.md

 # Python Projects

-This repository contains a collection of Python projects, including:
+Welcome to the Python Projects section of my repository!
+Here, you'll find a collection of various Python-based applications and scripts that I have developed.

+## Projects

+1. **CHANGE_WALLPAPER**
-- `CHANGE_WALLPAPER`: A script to automatically change the desktop wallpaper
+   - A script to automatically change the desktop wallpaper.
+   - Utilizes Python's built-in modules to interact with the operating system.

+2. **LITTLE_THINGS**
-- `LITTLE_THINGS`: A set of useful small Python programs
+   - A set of small, useful Python programs.
+   - Includes scripts for tasks like file management, data manipulation, and automation.

+3. **QUIZ_JSON**
-- `QUIZ_JSON`: A quiz program based on JSON data
+   - A quiz program that retrieves questions and answers from a JSON data source.
+   - Demonstrates the use of JSON data handling in Python.

+4. **RECAP_PY_BASIC**
-- `RECAP_PY_BASIC`: A recap of Python basic concepts
+   - A project that provides a recap of basic Python concepts and syntax.
+   - Covers topics such as variables, data types, control structures, and functions.

+## Technologies Used

+The Python projects in this repository utilize the following technologies:

+- **Python:** The primary programming language used for all the projects.
+- **JSON:** Data format used for storing and retrieving quiz questions and answers.
+- **Operating System Interaction:** Some projects interact with the operating system to perform tasks like changing the desktop wallpaper.